-Operating revenues of \$189.6 million in FY 2016 represents a \$7.2 million increase from FY 2015.
+Operating revenues of \$192.5 million in FY 2017 represents a \$2.9 million increase from FY 2016.
 This increase is primarily the result of:

-- Tuition and fee revenue, net of scholarship allowances, increased \$4.8 million.
-Tuition for full-time undergraduate students increased \$144 per semester for resident students, \$226 per semester for metro students and \$288 per semester for nonresident students.
-Tuition for full-time graduate students increased \$101 per semester for resident students, \$177 per semester for metro students and \$3,250 per semester for nonresident students. - Grant and contract revenue increased a total of \$1.0 million, including a \$0.1 million decrease in Federal, and a \$1.0 million decrease in State, offset by a \$2.1 million increase in local and private grants and contracts.
+- Tuition and fee revenue, net of scholarship allowances, increased \$1.7 million.
+Tuition for full-time undergraduate students increased \$170 per semester for resident students, \$299 per semester for metro students and \$390 per semester for nonresident students.
+Tuition for full-time graduate students increased \$176 per semester for resident students, \$319 per semester for metro students and \$426 per semester for nonresident students. - Grant and contract revenue changed very little in total but there were some changes within the various sources.
+These changes include a \$0.3 million increase in Federal, and a \$0.9 million increase in State, offset by a \$1.2 million decrease in local and private grants and contracts.
 The Federal changes are primarily related to grant and contract activity at MURC.
-State grant and contract revenue decreased \$0.1 million for the University and \$0.9 million for MURC net of eliminations with the University.
-Local and private grants and contracts increased \$3.6 million for the University and decreased \$1.5 million for MURC. - Auxiliary enterprise revenue and other operating revenue increased a total of \$1.4 million.
-This increase includes an increase in the Auxiliary fee revenue due to this fee now being charged to students on the South Charleston campus.
+State grant and contract revenue increased \$0.8 million for the University and \$0.1 million for MURC net of eliminations with the University.
+Local and private grants and contracts decreased \$0.8 million for the University and decreased \$0.4 million for MURC. - Other operating revenue increased \$1.1 million, with a \$0.3 million increase for the University and a \$0.8 million increase for MURC net of eliminations with the University.